 The medical students who enroll in GW’s School of Medicine and Health Sciences are as diverse as the experiences and specialties offered.
-Check out the class profile to see all the variety in our recent incoming class.
+Check out the class profile to learn about our most recent incoming class.

 Life on Campus

-Ross Hall is the center of activity for both the School of Medicine and Health Sciences and the School of Public Health and Health Services.
+Ross Hall is the center of activity for both the School of Medicine and Health Sciences and the Milken Institute School of Public Health.
 As a result, health professions students congregate in the building, sharing the library, student lounge, and activity space.
 The GW Hospital is adjacent to Ross Hall with a full-service cafeteria and Starbucks.

-GW student oraganizations and associations sponsor a variety of activities, including educational and social events.
-The Marvin Center is home to the Student Activities Center, student organization offices, the Dorothy Betts Marvin Theater, a travel agency, campus bookstore, the "J Street" food court, and a Ticketmaster.
+GW student organizations and associations sponsor a variety of activities, including educational and social events.
+The Marvin Center is home to the Student Activities Center, the Center for Student Engagement, student organization offices, the Dorothy Betts Marvin Theater, a travel agency, campus bookstore, the "J Street" food court, and a Ticketmaster.
 Nearby Lisner Auditorium presents plays, musicals, and major concerts.

 Students interested in athletics can participate in activities, such as intramural sports and aerobics classes.
-The brand new, state-of-the-art Lerner Health and Wellness Center, located only two blocks from Ross Hall, is an 188,000 square foot facility that hosts a wide variety of fitness and instructional classes; walk-in recreation; club and intramural sports; and wellness programs and services.
-It includes a wellness and fitness instructional multi-purpose room; a 9,800 square foot cardiovascular and strengthening center; gymnasiums with basketball, volleyball, or badminton courts and racquetball courts; an indoor 3-lane jogging track, and a 3-lane indoor 25-yard lap pool.
+The state-of-the-art Lerner Health and Wellness Center, located only two blocks from Ross Hall, is an 188,000-square-foot facility that hosts a wide variety of fitness and instructional classes; walk-in recreation; club and intramural sports; and wellness programs and services.
+It includes a wellness and fitness instructional multipurpose room; a 9,800-square-foot cardiovascular and strengthening center; gymnasiums with basketball, volleyball, or badminton courts and racquetball courts; an indoor three-lane jogging track, and a three-lane indoor 25-yard lap pool.

 Life in Washington D.C.